-The Authority's financial condition remained strong at June 30, 2014.
-The national economy is experiencing recovery.
-Unemployment rates have continued to improve resulting in a stabilization of delinquencies and foreclosures.
-The performance of the Authority's loan portfolio continues to exceed state and national averages.
-Our efforts focus on loan servicing and loss mitigation in order to prevent foreclosure.
+The Authority's financial condition remained strong at June 30, 2015.
+The South Carolina economy continues to experience recovery.
+The most recent data from the Bureau of Labor Statistics indicates that the state's employment growth has returned to pre-recession levels.
+The Bureau of Economic analysis data reflects an increase of 5.2% in nominal personal income growth in South Carolina over the last year which ranks the State number one in its twelve state region and number six nationally.
+As a result delinquencies and foreclosures have stabilized and related losses have been mitigated by increasing property values.
+We continue to focus our efforts on loan servicing and loss mitigation in order to prevent foreclosure.
 Staff members begin the counseling process early in delinquency.
 We maintain constant communication with borrowers in an effort to both protect Authority assets and allow borrowers to remain in their homes.

-Unfortunately, higher foreclosure rates attributed to the economic downturn resulted in the downgrading of most private mortgage insurers.
-These ratings are improving and the Authority originated a nominal amount of conventional loans with private mortgage insurance.
+Unfortunately, higher foreclosure rates attributed to the recession resulted in the downgrading of most private mortgage insurers.
+These ratings are improving and the Authority originated a limited amount of conventional loans with private mortgage insurance in fiscal year 2015.
 Virtually all Authority single family mortgage production continues to be insured by the Federal government.